top of page

 The Ketchikan Public Library also participates in an interlibrary loan program.
 The library is an active member of the OCLC Network, which provides access to the bibliographic holdings of libraries nationwide.

-The Library Director has the final responsibility for maintenance and development of the collection.
+Selection Responsibility: The Library Director has the final responsibility for maintenance and development of the collection.
 The Adult Services Librarian is the acquisitions librarian for the adult fiction and nonfiction.
-Approximately ½ nonfiction and ½ fiction titles are selected for adult interests.
-The Children’s Librarian is the acquisitions librarian for the children’s and young adult (teen) fiction and non-fiction collections.
-Approximately 1/2 fiction and 1/2 nonfiction titles are selected for children and young adults.
-The large print collection is the responsibility of the Outreach Librarian and is primarily popular fiction.
-Each librarian chooses newly-published, older and replacement titles in their selection area, with input by other staff members as needed.
+The Children’s Librarian is the acquisitions librarian for the children’s and young adult (teen) collections.
+The large print collection is the responsibility of the Outreach Librarian.

-Materials are reviewed regularly and systematically by the appropriate librarians to assess overall quality and physical condition.
+Collection Maintenance: Materials are reviewed regularly and systematically by the appropriate librarians to assess overall quality and physical condition.
 Materials of current value but in poor physical condition will be evaluated for mending, rebinding, or replacement.
-Mending is only done in cases of minor damage or when there is no alternative.

 • Alaskana: Items of state and local interest are placed in the non-circulating Alaskana collection so that they will always be available for patron use and research.
 Extra copies may be placed into general circulation, depending on value and ease of replacement.

-• Magazines: Subscriptions are heavily used in the library and all but current copies circulate.
+• Magazines: All but current copies circulate.
 Back issues are generally held for one year for monthly periodicals and 3 months for weekly periodicals.
 The Library’s subscription list is reviewed annually and titles are added or dropped according to use.

 • Newspapers: Subscriptions to regional and state newspapers provide patrons with current information.
 All newspapers are kept for at least two weeks.
 The Ketchikan Daily News is kept in hard copy until microfilmed.
 Microfilm copies of Ketchikan papers are retained for research.